Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 {\it Models and numerical settings.---} We study the following Hamiltonian on the honeycomb lattice

 where the index $\alpha=1,2,3,4$ and $\left\langle\cdots \right\rangle$ reflect the fermion nearest neighbour hopping.
 At small $V$, the low energy physics of this model is captured by 8 weakly interacting two-component Dirac fermions.
 The Hamiltonian Eq.~\eqref{eq:su4_model} has a global SU(4) symmetry at half-filling, which manifests after a particle-hole transformation of flavors $\alpha = 2, 4$.
 This model Eq.~\eqref{eq:su4_model} has been studied with fermion QMC in Ref.~\cite{he2016quantum}, where a SMG QCP was found in the ground state of the model while tuning $V$.
 Since the phase transition is not driven by spontaneous symmetry breaking, we locate the position of the QCP by the opening of the fermion single particle gap $\Delta_{sp}$, as schematically presented at Fig.\ref{fig:model} (a).
 As shown in Fig.\ref{fig:model} (b) and in the Supplemental Materials (SM)~\cite{suppl} as well as in Ref.~\cite{he2016quantum}, the single particle gap after extrapolation to the thermodynamic limit opens at the QCP, $V_c=2.00(5)$.
-Ref.~\cite{he2016quantum} further showed that at $V>V_c$, there is no apparent symmetry-breaking of the SU(4) symmetry in the ground state, and the phase diagram is described by a single phase transition from Semi-metal (SM) at $V<V_c$ to a featureless Mott insulator (FMI) at $V>V_c$.
+Ref.~\cite{he2016quantum} further showed that at $V>V_c$, there is no apparent symmetry-breaking of the SU(4) symmetry in the ground state, and the phase diagram is described by a single phase transition from Dirac Semi-metal (DSM) at $V<V_c$ to a featureless Mott insulator (FMI) at $V>V_c$.
 In this paper, we employ the projector fermion auxiliary field QMC simulations~\cite{Sugiyama86,Sorella89,assaad2008world} with linear system size $L=3,6,9,12,15,18$ and the number of sites $N=2L^2$ for honeycomb lattice (with four flavors of fermions per site), with projection length scaling as $\Theta=2L$ to investigate the ground state properties of the system.
+We also note that similar SMG transitions between DSM and FMI have been observed in interacting staggered fermion on a cubical space-time lattice with global SU(4) symmetry and there is no spontaneous symmetry breaking, i.e., condensation of fermion bilinear, observed from large-scale QMC simulations~\cite{ayyarMassive2015,ayyarOrigin2016}.

 {\it Numerical probes---} To probe the intrinsic properties of the SMG QCP, we analyze two quantities in QMC simulation.
 The first one is the disorder operator defined by the symmetry properties of a system~\cite{fradkin2017disorder,nussinov2009sufficient,nussinov2009symmetry,kadanoff1971determination}.
 For a $(2+1)d$ theory with at least a U(1) symmetry, one can define a disorder operator as \beqn \hat{X}_M(\theta) = \prod_{i\in M}\exp(\ii \theta \hat{n}_i), \eeqn where $\hat{n}_i$ is the charge density of the U(1) symmetry at site $i$.
 We are interested in the scaling behavior of the disorder operator.
 If the IR limit of the theory is a $(2+1)d$ CFT, the scaling form of the disorder operator should be dominated by a perimeter law, followed by an additive logarithmic corrections when the region $M$ has corners~\cite{wucorner,wang2021scaling,Estienne_2022}, \beqn \ln\left| X_M(\theta) \right|\sim - a l + s(\theta) \ln l + c, \eeqn where $X_M(\theta) = \langle \hat{X}_M(\theta) \rangle$.
 In the SM, we present a proof that $s(\theta)$ must be non-negative for all $\theta$, for a class of unitary theories~\cite{suppl}.